GateNLP/wpextract/docs/advanced/multilingual.md

 # Multilingual Sites

-If sites publish in multiple languages and use a plugin to present a list of language versions, wpextract can parse this and add multilingual data in the output dataset.
+If sites publish in multiple languages and use a plugin to present a list of language versions, wpextract can parse this and add links between translated versions in the output dataset.

 ## Extraction Process